TKomericki/Rhetos-wiki/Using-the-Domain-Object-Model.md

 ## How to execute the examples

-The examples from this article can be executed with the [LINQPad](https://www.linqpad.net/) script `Rhetos Server DOM.linq`, already available in your application's folder, or create a "playground" console app in Visual Studio with ConsoleDump NuGet plugin.
+The examples from this article can be executed with the [LINQPad](https://www.linqpad.net/) script `Rhetos DOM.linq`, already available in your application's folder, or create a "playground" console app in Visual Studio with ConsoleDump NuGet plugin.

 * **LINQPad** - Simple to setup, nicer output format.
 Free, but IntelliSense (autocomplete) requires buying a license.